 2009-10: In his first full pro season out of Colorado College, Brian Connelly's play has been one of the key's to Rockford's season.
 The offensive defenseman is not only a good puck-mover but he is a good skater and can lead the rush.

 2010-11: Connelly again paced Rockford's blue line with 11 goals and 52 points in 80 games.
 His point total was second best overall on the team as Connelly played on the top pairing and top power play unit throughout the season.

-He has played a role on the power play where he has more freedom to pinch or get his hard shot on net to create chances.
-Though not exactly intimidating defensively at 5'10 167 lbs, he uses his speed and awareness well in his own zone.
+Connelly has played a role on the power play where he has more freedom to pinch or get his hard shot on net to create chances.
+Though not exactly intimidating defensively at 5'10" and 167 pounds, he uses his speed and awareness well in his own zone.

 Connelly was dealt by the Minnesota Wild to the Chicago Blackhawks in exchange for Brad Winchester in February of 2014.